Lymphoma A Cancer in the Lymph Glands

 - Physical Examination: Initial assessment of lymph node enlargement.

-- Imaging Tests: PET scans and CT scans help identify affected areas.
+- Imaging Tests: PET-CT scans and MRI scans help identify affected areas.

-- Bone Marrow Biopsy: Determines disease spread in advanced cases.
+- Bone Marrow Aspiration: Determines disease spread to the bone marrow.

 Treatment Options for Lymphoma